 In World War II, the city became annexed by Italy, then liberated by the Partisans after the Italian capitulation in 1943.
 It was later re-occupied by Germany, which made it the Independent Puppet State of Croatia.
 The city was liberated again by the Partisans in 1944.
 The split was included in post-war Federal Yugoslavia as part of the Mediterranean Republic of Croatia.

-The shipbuilding industry was particularly successful and Yugoslavia, with its Croatian shipyards becoming world famous.
+The shipbuilding industry was particularly successful, and Yugoslavia, with its Croatian shipyards becoming world-famous.
 Federal funding supported the construction of many recreational facilities and marinas at this time.

-Hot, dry summers with mild, wet winters, but it can occasionally feel cold, at times, because of the strong northern wind.
+Hot, dry summers with mild, wet Mediterranean winters, but it can occasionally feel cold, at times, because of the strong northern wind.
 Rainfall is more than 820 millimetres in January as this is the coldest month, with an average low temperature of around 5 °C. November is the wettest month.